 Juno offers audiences yet another discovery: a rarely heard, beautifully evocative work by Finnish composer Jean Sibelius.
 Impromptu, created in 1894 for string orchestra, melds two early piano pieces into a gratifyingly expressive piece in ABA song form.
-The short piece is so completely at rest, with wistful remembrances.
+The short piece is so completely at rest, evoking wistful remembrances.

 Discovery: Can one ever finish discovering Haydn’s symphonies?

 The fourth discovery is Haydn’s 43rd Symphony in E-flat Major, Mercury.
 Absolutely another example of Haydn’s “Strum und Drang” period (in this case, splendidly non-uniform), this particular symphony offers warm-hearted insights into Haydn’s unquenchable wit and compositional inventiveness.
 (E-flat is a good-spirited, well-wishing key for Haydn.
 If you want to hear a reliably pleasant Haydn string quartet, choose one in E-flat major.)
-Specifically, audiences will discover Haydn’s perspective on procrastination, crackling speed, perfectly well-mannered over-repetition, as well as simple, unadorned loveliness.
-Though the Mercury nickname has no real connection to the piece (it was added much later, in the 19th century), the title offers, for the coming concerts program, a friendly nod to astronomer and composer William Herschel.
+Specifically, audiences will discover Haydn’s perspective on procrastination, crackling speed, perfectly well-mannered melodic repetition, as well as simple, unadorned loveliness.
+Though the Mercury nickname has no real connection to the piece (it was added much later, in the 19th century), the title offers, for the coming concert program, a friendly nod to astronomer and composer William Herschel.